 - Fanatec Podium Advanced Paddle Module

-- Fanatec CSL Elite Steering Wheel McLaren GT3 V2
+- Fanatec CSL Elite Steering Wheel McLaren GT3 (all versions)

 This wheel comes with analog clutch paddles that can be switched into gas/brake mode, like the Podium Advanced Paddle Module.
 Therefore, these will also work on consoles.
 This is a great alternative to the Podium Advanced Paddle Module if you’re looking for something at a more affordable price point.
 But we caution that the paddle shifters and analog paddles are both fairly stiff, requiring full-strength fingers to operate.
 (We could likely make them easier to press by developing extenders that would put more leverage on the paddles.)